Brazil at the 2010 Winter Olympics: Alpine skiing

-Women

 Cross-country skiing

 Leandro Ribela was 29 years old at the time of these Olympics, and he was making his Olympic debut.
 He had taken up skiing at the age of 12 following a trip to Argentina.
 In the 15 kilometre freestyle race, held on 15 February, he finished with a time of 43 minutes and 36.2 seconds.
 This put him in 90th place, out of 95 competitors who finished the race.
 He would later represent Brazil again at the 2014 Winter Olympics.

 Jaqueline Mourão was 34 years old at the time of these Games, and was making her fourth Olympic appearance.
 She had previously participated in the 2004 and 2008 Summer Olympics in the sport of cycling, and the 2006 Winter Olympics as a cross-country skier.
 In Vancouver, she took part in the 10 kilometre freestyle on 15 February.
 She finished the race in a time of 30 minutes and 22.2 seconds.
 This put her in 66th place out of 77 athletes who finished the race.
 Like her teammate Ribela, she would also go on to represent Brazil four years later, this time expanding her efforts to both biathlon and cross-country skiing.